 Why do we need this research?

 Our researchers want to find out more about the causes of miscarriage.
-They know that the presence of defects in the lining of the womb when a baby is conceived can make a woman more likely to have a miscarriage.
-At the moment, they’re not sure exactly why.
+They know that the presence of defects in the lining of the womb when a baby is conceived can make miscarriage more likely, and now they want to understand exactly how this works.

 What’s happening in this project?

 The team believe that defects in the lining of the womb before pregnancy can cause something called ‘implantation checkpoint failure’.
 When this happens, the womb lining is neither able to stop the implantation of an embryo that is not fit to develop properly, or to support the growth of high-quality embryos.
 Both of these scenarios lead to miscarriage.

 To investigate this further, our researchers studied womb lining samples taken from women before they became pregnant to find out more about the cells and DNA that are present.
 They identified several markers that are indicative of an ‘abnormal’ implantation environment in the womb and showed that the chance of having a menstrual cycle with an abnormal implantation environment increases with each previous miscarriage.